Tandem Skydiving Rockstars!

 Meet Your Freefall Coaches

-The best job on the planet!
+We have the best job on the planet!

 Our skydiving rigs and parachutes are all new and top of the line.
 They are designed and built by the world leading parachute equipment manufacturer, United Parachute Technologies.
-Our riggers who maintain the equipment are certified both by the USPA and also hold direct certifications for the equipment they maintain.
+Our riggers who maintain the equipment are certified by the USPA and also hold direct certifications for the equipment they maintain.

 Once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return.”